 Learn to paint and draw nature step by step

-Don’t be afraid, many nature motifs are wonderfully suitable for beginners.
-Apart from some complex paintings, there are numerous ideas for simple watercolor nature paintings.
+Don’t be afraid, many nature motifs are suitable for beginners.
+Apart from some complex paintings, there are many ideas for simple nature paintings.

-If you’ve never painted with watercolor before, it’s worth taking a look at the basics about watercolor painting supplies & techniques.
+If you’ve never painted with watercolor before, take a look at the basics of watercolor painting supplies & techniques.

-Whether it is painting or drawing nature, these are probably the most popular scenes:
+Whether it is painting or drawing nature, these are the most popular scenes:

-Professional artists will always advise to draw from the living object.
-They are not so wrong, because in fact we learn best on the spot to see things correctly and accordingly we can transfer them better on paper.
+Professional artists will always tell us to draw from living objects.
+They are not so wrong, because in fact we learn best on the spot to see things and we can transfer them better on paper.